BigBotherLinux/BigBother/README.md

 After taking the [Nix pills](https://nixos.org/guides/nix-pills/) i got motivated to rewrite this project as a distro based on NixOS.
 Rebuilding the ISO has been so much easier now and i can feel pretty confident that if the iso boots the user will also be able to install it with the same configurations since the flake.lock is injected into the generated iso.

+Special thanks to ChatGPT for being a great companion when troubleshooting and developing this.